 How do I work out if I have paid too much tax?

-Not sure how to work out whether you have paid too much tax?
-We offer some guidance in this section.
+If you’re not sure how to work out whether you have paid too much tax, we offer some guidance in this section.

-To work out accurately if you have paid too much tax, and whether or not you are due a repayment, you will have to work out your tax liability and compare this to how much you have paid.
+To work out accurately if you have paid too much tax, you will have to work out your tax liability and compare this to how much you have paid.

 What information do I need?